 Unprecedented situations like the COVID-19 pandemic and its after-effects need solutions that not only learn from historical data but also predict outlier events like COVID-19 and how they can affect your organization with several demand forecasting methods and forecasting models.

 Advanced demand sensing and forecasting solutions use Artificial Intelligence (AI) and Machine Learning (ML) to respond and report on new or unexpected shifts in consumer behavior.
 Although manufacturers have been leveraging ML for a while, the focus is now on leveraging its abilities for demand planning.

 With the amount of erratic consumer behavior witnessed during the pandemic, relying only on historical data to forecast or manage or optimize inventory isn’t enough.
-By clubbing pandemic sales history with cyclical forecasting and promotional analytics, “what-if” analyses can be conducted to test future supply networks against worst-case business scenarios.
+By clubbing pandemic sales history with cyclical forecasting and promotional analytics, “what-if” analyses can be conducted to test business decisions and future supply networks against worst-case business scenarios.

 Manufacturers can choose from an array of methods that can serve as a starting point to predict demand.

 5 demand planning and forecasting methods that can make a difference

 From traditional historical data methods to leveraging AI and ML to make predictions on demand, manufacturers have a lot of choices to consider and avoid out-of-stock situations.

 1. Historical data method

 Analyzing past sales data is an excellent starting point for any organization.
 The historical data method helps you get a rough estimate of demand for your products or services by monitoring high and low periods of demand in the past and help you get a baseline prediction.